 PGA, QFP or QFN packages.

-We created a wirebond Ball Grid Array (BGA) package that can be broadly used.
+To support BaseJump Socket, we created a wirebond Ball Grid Array (BGA) package that can be broadly used.
 It has special features that allow it to be adopted across many different chip designs.

 It is suitable for chips between 3x3 mm and 6x6 mm but is most optimized for 4x4 mm and 5x5mm.
 You can provide our package geometry file and your bondpad coordinates to your wirebonding house, and they will tell you if it is bondable.